 - Posts by Tamarah P. PrevostPartner

-Tamarah Prevost is a partner at Cotchett, Pitre & McCarthy, LLP, practicing in a wide range of civil litigation areas including employment law, antitrust litigation, and consumer rights.
-Tamarah has represented employees in a wide ...
+Tamarah Prevost is a partner at Cotchett, Pitre & McCarthy, LLP, practicing in a wide range of civil litigation areas including employment law, consumer rights, and personal injury cases.
+Tamarah has represented employees in a ...